siglens/siglens-docs/docs/spl-docs/bin-command.md

 **Description:** \
 Specifies the smallest level of granularity for the bins.

 #### \<span\>
 **Syntax:** `<span-length> | <log-span>`\
 **Description:** \
-Specifies the exact size of the bin.
+Specifies the exact size of the bins.

 #### \<start\>
 **Syntax:** `<N>`\
 **Description:** \
-`<N>` is a numeric value that signifies the minimum value to be considered while creating bins.
+`<N>` is a numeric value that signifies the minimum value to be considered when creating bins.\
-This value is ignored if it is greater than the minimum value present in the data distribution.
+This value is disregarded if it exceeds the minimum value present in the data distribution.\
-This option only works on numerical data.
-It does not work for time data.
+This option is applicable only to numerical data and does not apply to time-based data.

 #### \<end\>
 **Syntax:** `<N>`\
 **Description:** \
-`<N>` is a numeric value that signifies the maximum value to be considered while creating bins.
+`<N>` is a numeric value that signifies the maximum value to be considered when creating bins.
-This value is ignored if it is greater than the maximum value present in the data distribution.
+This value is disregarded if it is less than maximum value present in the data distribution.
-This option only works on numerical data.
-It does not work on time data.
+This option is applicable only to numerical data and does not apply to time-based data.

 #### \<aligntime\>
 **Syntax:** `<absolute-time> | <relative-time> | <N>`\
 **Description:** \
-This argument is used to align the bin values for time-based data.\
+`<aligntime>` is used to align the bin values for time-based data.\
-The bins created for time data would be aligned to this specific value.\
+The bins created for time data will be aligned to this specific value.\
-`<N>` is a positive integer denoting the time as unix epoch in milliseconds.\
+`<N>` is a positive integer denoting the time as unix epoch in milliseconds.
 <!-- TODO link earliest and latest pages -->
-Refer earliest and latest for `<absolute-time>` and `<relative-time>`\
+Refer to the earliest and latest commands for `<absolute-time>` and `<relative-time>`\
-This option would be ignored if span has a timescale of `day, week, month or quarter`.
+This option will be ignored if the span has a timescale of `day, week, month or quarter`.\
+By default, all time bins are aligned to UTC epoch 0.

 #### \<log-span\>
 **Syntax:** `<coefficient>log<base>`\
 **Description:** \
 Sets the span in terms of logarithmic scale.\
-`<coefficient>` is an optional positive numeric value which is the coefficient of this logarithmic span.
-Its value has to be less than `<base>` and greater than or equal to `1.0`. \
+`<coefficient>` is an optional positive numeric value that serves as the coefficient of this logarithmic span.\
+Its value must be less than `<base>` and greater than or equal to `1.0`.\
 **Default Value:** `1.0`\
-`<base>` is an optional positive numeric value which is the base of this logarithmic span.
-Its value has to be greater than `1.0`.\
+`<base>` is an optional positive numeric value that serves as the base for the logarithmic span.\
+Its value must be greater than `1.0`.\
 **Default Value:** `10.0`\